+For example, the Valuation is only valid for a set time, and a fresh one might be needed, which you will have to pay for again.
 We will need to go through all the complex documentation with you carefully, in particular the obligations under the Equity Loan.
-This may add to the time taken for the transaction to go through compared to a normal transaction, and may increase the costs involved compared to a normal transaction.
+This may add to the time taken for the transaction to go through compared to a normal transaction, and may increase the costs involved.